mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ### `strip_db_esc`

-The strip_db_esc parameter strips escape characters from database names of grants when loading the users from the backend server.

-This parameter takes a boolean value and when enabled, will strip all backslash (`\`) characters from the database names.
-The default value for this parameter is true since MaxScale 2.0.1.
-In previous version, the default value was false.
+This setting controls whether escape characters (`\`) are removed from database names when loading user grants from a backend server.
+The setting takes a boolean value and is on by default.
+When enabled, a grant such as ``grant select on `test\_`.* to 'user'@'%';`` is read as ``grant select on `test_`.* to 'user'@'%';``

+This setting has no effect on database-level grants fetched from a MariaDB Server.
+The database names of a MariaDB Server are compared using the LIKE operator to properly handle wildcards and escaped wildcards.
+This setting may affect database names in table and column level grants, although these typically do not contain backlashes.

+This setting does affect database names when reading grants from an Xpand-server.

-Some visual database management tools automatically escape some characters and this might cause conflicts when MariaDB MaxScale tries to authenticate users.
+Some visual database management tools automatically escape some characters and this might cause conflicts when MaxScale tries to authenticate users.

 ### `log_auth_warnings`